juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

 }
 ```

-There are different reasons why one would do this which I wouldn't want to detail right now.
-What's imporant here is that the above code is everything else than readable.
-One immediately things "what does this apply do?" and "where does 'arguments' come from?".
+There are different reasons why one would do this, but I don't want to go into the details of it now.
+What's important here is that the above code is everything else than readable, right?
+One immediately thinks: "what does apply do?" and "where does 'arguments' come from?".
 Overall, it's hard to understand by a non-JavaScript experienced developer.

-The spread operator allows to write this in a much more elegant way:
+The spread operator allows us to write our example in a much more elegant way:

 ```javascript
 var wrapper = function(...args){